Supporter Spotlight: Mira's Women for Women International Story

 Last spring, I went to see Gillian Anderson’s play All About Eve in London.
 I had no idea she was a Women for Women International Ambassador, but I saw on Instagram that she had set up an amazing opportunity to donate to Women for Women International at the play.

-In August of last year, she posted on Instagram that everyone who signed up to sponsor a sister would receive a free copy of her and Jennifer Nadel’s book “We: A Manifesto for Women Everywhere” I already had the book but I saw it as the perfect opportunity to sign up to sponsor a sister - and gift the book to my best friend.
+In August of last year, she posted on Instagram that everyone who signed up to Stand With Her would receive a free copy of her and Jennifer Nadel’s book “We: A Manifesto for Women Everywhere” I already had the book but I saw it as the perfect opportunity to sign up to support a sister - and gift the book to my best friend.

-My sponsored sister’s name is Marzia.
+My Stand With Her sister’s name is Marzia.
 She lives in Afghanistan and I write her a letter every month via Women for Women International’s online supporter area.
 Unfortunately, she hasn’t been able to respond yet, but I still love the opportunity to connect with her.
-It helps strengthen our connection and makes the sponsorship feel more like an actual friendship, which is why my letters have gone from starting with ‘Hello’ in the beginning to ‘Dear Marzia’ now!
+It helps strengthen our connection and makes the partnership feel more like an actual friendship, which is why my letters have gone from starting with ‘Hello’ in the beginning to ‘Dear Marzia’ now!

 Hopefully, she’ll be able to respond to me some day but I understand that there may be underlying reasons why she can’t and just knowing she receives my letters of encouragement and support makes me happy.

-I encourage anyone else who sponsors a sister to consider if they have the means and opportunity to do the same thing.
+I encourage anyone else who is a Stand With Her supporter to consider if they have the means and opportunity to do the same thing.

-The connections with amazing women through Women for Women International do not stop at sponsorship.
+The connections with amazing women through Women for Women International do not stop at Stand With Her.
 This summer, in particular through attending #SheInspiresMe LIVE 2.0 I felt like I truly became part of the Women for Women International global sisterhood.

 I have been working from home for a big part of the last seven months due to COVID-19.
 In June of this year, I had just started going back to the office again but I kept more or less to myself when I got home to minimise the risk of contracting COVID-19 since I am part of the vulnerable group.
 Therefore, I was so excited when I saw that #SheInspiresMe LIVE 2.0 would be held as an online festival.